 To be or not to be, that is the question.
 In English, we communicate regularly with yes/no questions which require yes/no responses.
-In Chinese, there is no direct translation of yes or no. This can seem very perplexing and problematic to the native English speaker and it can initially seem like an impossible issue to overcome.
+Nevertheless, in Chinese, there is no direct translation of yes or no. This can seem very perplexing and problematic to the native English speaker, and it can initially seem like an impossible issue to overcome.

 Thankfully, the solution to this problem is a simple one.
-Chinese is all about following patterns and this instance is no exception.
-In this case, the way we overcome the yes/no issue is by identifying the verb used in the question and repeating it either positively or negatively.
+Chinese is all about following patterns, and this instance is no exception.
+In this case, the way we overcome the yes/no issue is by identifying the verb or adjective used in the question and repeating it either positively or negatively.

 To be, or not to be 是不是

-是 (shì) is a common verb used in Chinese, ‘shì’ means ‘to be’.
+是 (shì) is a common verb used in Chinese, and it typically means ‘to be’.

 When used in a question, both the positive and negative forms of the verb can be used.
 So 是不是 (shì bú shì)? together means, ‘Is it or not?’
 Or directly translated, ‘To be, or not to be?’

-If you wish to answer positively, you simply respond 是 (shì) which means ‘to be’.
+If you wish to answer positively, you simply respond 是 (shì) which means ‘Yes, it is’.

-To answer negatively, you put the negative form, 不 (bú), in front, 不是 (bú shì), means ‘not to be’.
+To answer negatively, you put the negative form, 不 (bú), in front, 不是 (bú shì), meaning ‘No, it isn’t’.

 Okay, or not? 好不好

-好 (hǎo) is another very common verb used in Chinese. 好 (hǎo) means ‘good’.
-In episode 53, Jesse Edbrooke learns how to say 好不好 (hǎo bú hǎo) in Chinese.
+好 (hǎo) is a very common adjective used in Chinese. 好 (hǎo) means ‘good’.

 So if someone asks 好不好 (hǎo bú hǎo) ?’ this translates to ‘good or not good?’ basically meaning, ‘is that okay?’